Shru-03/30-days-Javascript/Typing Speed Tracker/README.md

 # ⌨️ Key-Speed — Typing Speed Tracker

-A lightweight typing speed tracker built with vanilla JavaScript.
+A lightweight typing speed tracker built with JavaScript.
 This project helps track your typing speed (WPM/CPM), supports timed challenges, and lets users choose quotes with or without numbers and punctuation.

 ---